 In North America, the main trends in new rose varieties are for more uses and lower maintenance.
 There is also a renewed interest in traditional Hybrid Tea roses providing they are fragrant and more disease resistant than existing cultivars.

 Due to new breeding work, today’s roses are much easier to grow than older varieties.
 They have been bred for vigor, disease resistance and controlled growth meaning much less work for the home gardener.

 Full sun is a must for roses because, without 6 to 8 hours of full sun, you’ll have fewer flowers, long leggy (and weak) stems with a higher likelihood of disease.
 Roses appreciate a deep watering during dry spells and drip irrigation is ideal to avoid diseases caused by wet foliage.
 The three most common diseases on roses are black spot, rust, and powdery mildew.
-(DB: what about rose rosette disease?)
 Disease pressure varies by region but humidity is the worst cause.
 As a whole, today’s modern varieties are much more resistant making the whole experience of growing roses easier than in the past.

 Landscape roses don’t require tricky pruning, but regular pruning keeps plants compact.
 Pruning is vital for roses planted in tight areas such as entries or along sidewalks and improves flowering in hedges.